“He was our Jackie Robinson,” Disney animation artist Floyd Norman has said of Frank Braxton.

 “Good,” said Washam.
 “I found a young black animator who’s looking for a job, and I’m hiring him as my assistant.”

 And just like that, animation changed forever, and Braxton became an assistant to Washam in Chuck Jones’ unit.
-We don’t have a record of which shorts Braxton worked on, but based on the period that he was the studio, we can safely guess that Braxton contributed to such Chuck Jones classics as From A to Z-Z-Z-Z, One Froggy Evening, and Broom-Stick Bunny.
+We don’t have a record of which shorts Braxton worked on, but based on the period that he was the studio, starting most likely around 1954, we can safely guess that Braxton contributed to such Warner Bros. classics as From A to Z-Z-Z-Z, One Froggy Evening, and Broom-Stick Bunny.
 Braxton and Washam are pictured in the photo at the top of this piece.

-Braxton left Warner Bros. as a journeyman animator, and found success throughout the industry, working at MGM on theatrical Tom & Jerry shorts, Jay Ward Productions on The Bullwinkle Show and George of the Jungle, Format Films on The Alvin Show, and Bill Melendez Productions on the Peanuts specials.
+Braxton left Warner Bros. as a journeyman animator, and found success throughout the industry, working at MGM on theatrical Tom & Jerry shorts, Jay Ward Productions on The Bullwinkle Show and George of the Jungle, Format Films on The Alvin Show, John Hubley’s Storyboard Productions on the short Urbanissimo, and Bill Melendez Productions on the Peanuts specials.

 When Braxton became president of the Screen Cartoonist’s Guild in 1960, he made more film history, becoming one of the first – if not first – black person to be elected president of any film union in Hollywood.
 Braxton’s mentor Washam, who had been a two-term union president himself, no doubt encouraged Braxton to become involved in the union.